Delaware Wetlands logo

 So how will they know if it worked?

-That’s where we (the Wetland Monitoring & Assessment Program) come in and help.
+That’s where we (the Wetland Monitoring and Assessment Program) come in and help.
 In the summer of 2015, we provided baseline wetland monitoring before any restoration work had begun.
 Then, after the Refuge finished this summer we came back to do the first post restoration sampling.

 Preliminarily, we have seen some remarkable changes in the landscape.

 Two of our assessment points now have a channel flowing through them.
 This makes it harder to walk around our sites, but should provide some interesting data in the future on channel impacts to a developing wetland.
+One of the most visually noticeable changes is the lack of water in some of the assessment sites.
+Sites that were once completely covered with water pre-restoration now appear high and dry post-restoration even though they do not have any significant elevation change.

 Prime Hook National Wildlife Refuge assessment site before restoration